funkyfuture/ansible-role-loki/README.md

 # Ansible Role to deploy loki

+**Please refer to Grafana's [Ansible collection](https://galaxy.ansible.com/ui/repo/published/grafana/grafana/) for deploying Loki and Promtail.** This role is now deprecated.

-This role can be used to deploy [loki](https://github.com/grafana/loki) on Linux distributions with the *systemd* service manager.
+This role has been be used to deploy [loki](https://github.com/grafana/loki) on Linux distributions with the *systemd* service manager.
 It's meant to complement the [`patrickjahns.promtail`](https://galaxy.ansible.com/patrickjahns/promtail) role.